bus710/electronjs-and-p5js/README.md

 The steps are:

-- Before run Code, make a folder (I made a folder "Test" in my Desktop).
+- Before run vscode, make a folder (I made a folder "Test" in my Desktop).
-- Then run Code and open the folder just made.
+- Then run vscode and open the folder just made.
 - And make couple of files like:
 -- package.json
 -- index.html